Last Updated on

 Procedure for Document Attestation

-The procedure for attestation is the same as when you wish to go to the UAE for any other purpose:
+The procedure for attestation is the same as when you wish to go to Dubai for any other purpose:

 - Notary Attestation: It is the Notary Department of your city or state which will first attest all the documents.
 For this, you must go to the Public Notary or Collector’s office.